justnonamenoname/lifeticle/readme.md

 If cells were fully replaced, it would imply death.
 If nothing from the body remains from when one was a child, then that body has been destroyed and died, and what exists now is a different one.
 If the particles that made up the child were gathered again, one might assume that this would be you, not the one in the current body, but this is not the case.
-A complete brain replacement would mean that at some point during life, you would stop to experience anything, while another consciousness carrier would continue.
+A complete replacement of the brain would mean that at some point during life you would stop feeling anything, and there would be a different carrier of consciousness.
 Therefore, something remains - a certain central or core particle in the brain, which is the so-called observer (lifeticle).
 You are real "yourself" in the brain, particle that feels - the so-called observer (lifeticle).
 The brain is not an indivisible object; it is made up of indivisible particles.
 What are you in the brain?
-The answer is: the carrier of consciousness can only be a single indivisible particle.
+Answer: the carrier of consciousness can only be a single indivisible particle.
 It is not possible to choose multiple particles, as they are separate particles.
-This means that in the brain, any particle can be replaced with an identical one, and you wouldn't notice a difference.
-But if the central particle is replaced, your "self," being removed from the brain, would cease to feel anything.
+This means that in the brain, any particle can be replaced with an identical one, and you wouldn't notice a difference, but if the central particle is replaced, your "self," being removed from the brain, would cease to feel anything.
-The lifeticle is indivisible - if we assume that the central particle is composed of several parts, then, as with the organism, division can continue, and the other particles will be external to the central one.
+The lifeticle is indivisible.
+If we assume that the lifeticle consists of several particles, then, just like with an organism, the division could continue, and the other particles would be external to the lifeticle.

 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/2.png" width="250">

 The highest electrical activity in the brain occurs in the reticular formation (which persists even during sleep).
 The reticular formation is one of the ancient part of the brain from an evolutionary point of view.
-The central part of the brain is either the reticular formation, the periaqueductal gray matter (where streams from other areas converge) or a neighboring area.
+The central part of the brain is either the reticular formation, the periaqueductal gray matter (where streams from other areas converge), or another adjacent region.
 Without the brain's electrical activity, a person feels nothing.
-Qualia cannot be expressed through anything else, which means it is something fundamental.
+Qualia cannot be explained or expressed through anything else, which means it is something fundamental.
 If the lifeticle does not exist, there is nothing on which to converge the signals of the holistically formed picture of the world (qualia of vision, eye images, and other sensory organs) can converge, creating a binding problem.
 The lifeticle can be described as a particle capable of qualia - this is its property, fundamentally distinct from the rest of the world,